d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 1. We iterate over sequential data with random sampling, where we re-initialize the hidden state for each iteration.
 1. We clip the gradients before updating the model parameters.
 This ensures that the model does not diverge even when gradients blow up at some point during the training process.
-1. We use perplexity to evaluate the model.
-As discussed in :numref:`subsec_perplexity`, this ensures that sequences of different length are comparable.

 Same as the `train_epoch_ch3` function in :numref:`sec_softmax_scratch`, `updater` is a general function